 Ideal Days:

-- Wednesday: Mid-week is still decent, as personnel officers may be wrapping up ongoing tasks but actively reviewing appeals.
+- Wednesday: Still decent, as personnel officers may be wrapping up ongoing tasks but actively evaluating appeals.

 Less Ideal Days:

-- Thursday & Friday: These days are less effective because the week is winding down.
-Employers may delay looking at candidates until the next week.
+- Thursday & Friday: These days are less effective because the cycle is winding down.
+Employers may delay looking at candidates until the next rotation.

 - Weekend (Saturday & Sunday): Not recommended.
 HRs may not be active over the weekend, meaning your submission could be buried under a new influx of applications on Monday.